cheepsahoi/Notetaking_MoviesTV/README.md

 Small python script to take notes while watching a film that includes timestamps for review later on

-Launch the script by running Notes-app.
+Launch the app by opening the folder for your OS (Windows or MacOS) Then run 'Start-Notes'

 The Stopwatch GUI window will appear on your screen.
 The window has several sections: